Skip to main content

 Contraindications

-• Systemic lupus erythematosus or other interferonopathies
+• Systemic lupus erythematosus or other interferon-driven autoimmune disease

 • Active melanoma or ovarian malignancy given reported pro-tumor signaling